Why choose TaxBandits to fill out form W-9?

 Will the W-9 be filed with the IRS?

 No!
 W-9 is not a tax form that needs to be filed with the IRS.
-It’s just an IRS document that you can use to provide your TIN information to the payers.
+It’s just an IRS document you use to provide your TIN and other sensitive information to your payers.

 When will my W-9 Expire?

-There is no designated expiration date for a Form W9.
-However, if the details you provided using the W9 previously have now changed (For example: Address, business name, etc.), you must provide a new W-9 with the updated information.
+There is no specific expiration date for a Form W-9.
+However, if the information you provided on the W-9 has changed (for example, your address or business name), you must submit a new W-9 with the updated information.

 I’m a Canadian.
 Do I need to provide a W-9?

 No!
-Form W-9 is applicable only to U.S. residents.
-The non-U.S residents can use Form W-8BEN or W-8BEN-E to furnish their TIN to the businesses (payers)
+Form W-9 applies only to U.S. residents.
+Non-U.S residents can use Form W-8BEN or W-8BEN-E to furnish their TINs to the businesses (payers)

 Am I eligible to fill out a W-9 as an individual?